The Bankrate promise

 Identity theft is growing across the U.S., according to the Insurance Information Institute.
 Your policy documents may contain names and addresses, policy numbers and other personal data, and an enterprising thief may use them for personal gain if your documents are found in the garbage or at a dump site.
 In general, you should always shred anything that has your name or identifying details on it.

-A small home shredder is adequate for this work.
-Some office stores offer shredding services, and local banks or companies offer free shredding days regularly for residents in many areas.
+A small home shredder should be adequate for discarding your old insurance documents.
+A cross-cut shredder will cut the pages in two directions, making it harder for potential thieves to get any information from the discarded documents.
+Some office stores offer shredding services, and many local banks or companies offer free shredding days regularly for residents in many areas.